OpenNebula/docs/source/integration/system_interfaces/appflow_api.rst

    * From FAILED\_UNDEPLOYING continues shutting down the Service
    * From COOLDOWN the Service is set to running ignoring the cooldown duration
    * From WARNING failed VMs are deleted, and new VMs are instantiated
+* recover delete: Will delete the service and its VMs (no matter in what state the service is)
 * chown
 * chmod
 * chgrp